Chapter 15 Security of Payment Legislation Australian Capital Territory

 • a date determined in accordance with the construction contract; or

-• if the contract does not specify a date, 10 business days after service of the payment claim.
+• if the contract does not specify a date, 10 business days after a payment claim is given in relation to the payment.

 Right to interest on unpaid amount